 The common household toothbrush.
-Every home has at least one, and at Choose Your Smile in Kelowna, we hope our patients are all brushing their teeth after each meal.
+Every home has at least one, and at Love Your Smile in Kelowna, we hope our patients are all brushing their teeth after each meal.
 Regular brushing and flossing are still the most important things you can do for your dental health.

 It has been said that each toothbrush can contain millions of bacteria.
 But when you’ve got a healthy immune system, they pose no threat.